infobip/infobip-rtc-ios/README.md

 ```

 ### Authentication
 Since Infobip RTC is an SDK, it means you develop your own application, and you only use Infobip RTC as a dependency.
 Your application has your own users, which we will call subscribers throughout this guide.
 So, in order to use Infobip RTC, you need to register your subscribers on our platform.
 The credentials your subscribers use to connect to your application are irrelevant to Infobip.
-We only need the identity for each subscriber.
+We only need the identity they will use to present themselves.
 When we have the subscriber's identity, we can generate a token assigned to that specific subscriber.
 With that token, your subscribers can connect to our platform (using Infobip RTC SDK).

-In order to generate the tokens for your subscribers, you need to call our [`/webrtc/1/token`](https://dev.infobip.com/webrtc/generate-token) HTTP API method with proper parameters.
-Also, there you will authenticate yourself against Infobip platform, so we can relate the subscriber's token to you.
-Typically, generating token occurs after your subscribers are authenticated inside your application.
+To generate these tokens for your subscribers, you need to call our [`/webrtc/1/token`](https://dev.infobip.com/webrtc/generate-token) HTTP API method using proper parameters.
+There you authenticate yourself against Infobip platform, so we can relate the subscriber's token to you.
+Typically, generating a token occurs after your subscribers are authenticated inside your application.
-In response you receive the token, which enables you to make and receive calls via  [`InfobipRTC`](https://github.com/infobip/infobip-rtc-ios/wiki/InfobipRTC) client in your iOS application.
+You will receive the token in a response that you will use to make and receive calls via  [`InfobipRTC`](https://github.com/infobip/infobip-rtc-ios/wiki/InfobipRTC) client in your iOS application.

 ### Application Permissions
 In order to use Infobip RTC in your application, _Record_ permission is required.
 Make sure _Record_ permission is requested before making any call.
 Please check the [official documentation](https://developer.apple.com/documentation/avfoundation/avaudiosession/1616601-requestrecordpermission?language=swift) for help.

 ### Making a call
 You can call another WebRTC subscriber, if you know it's identity.
 This is done via the [`call`](https://github.com/infobip/infobip-rtc-ios/wiki/InfobipRTC#call) method: